 On my first such hunt, I was greeted by three pinworms that mockingly waved at me from the crack of my son’s butt!
 Not to worry though, I showed them!
 They are now memorialized on the strip of tape in a zip lock bag, in case the pediatrician needed proof!

 Since that fateful night I have learned a thing or two about pinworms and how to rid our family of them – almost naturally – and hopefully for GOOD!

-(Included on this page are affiliate links which means at no additional cost to you, we could receive a small commission.
-This post was updated in December 2017, since its original publishing date in April 2015)
+(This post was updated in December 2017, since its original publishing date in April 2015)

 Over the past months, I have found several remedies that have been effective in eradicating our house of pinworms.
 Some of these tips may be almost impossible to administer to your kids if they are anywhere near as medicine-adverse as our kids.

 Fret not, I have plenty of tricks – so something WILL work.
 Two things are certain after you read this article: you will know more about pinworms than you ever wanted, AND you will be scratching your behind!
 You are welcome!Everything you never wanted to know about #Pinworms - Thank me later when you are itchy! #Parenting Click To Tweet

 - Pinworms are small intestinal parasites.

 - They are thin, white and about 1cm in length.
 They look like a small piece of thread – but WIGGLY!

 - Pinworms are MUCH more prevalent among young school-aged children than their itch-inducing cousins: lice.